infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv6_network.md

 | network_view | network_view | string | yes        |
 | comment      | comment      | string | yes        |

-!> Any of the combination from searchable fields in supported arguments list for fields are allowed.

-!> Please consider using only fields as the keys in terraform datasource filters, kindly don't use alias names as keys from the above table.
+!> Aliases are the parameter names used in the prior releases of Infoblox IPAM Plug-In for Terraform.
+Do not use the alias names for parameters in the data source blocks.
+Using them can result in error scenarios.

 ### Example for using the filters:
  ```hcl